Located near Queenstown in New Zealand’s south island, Millbrook Resort is one of those really wonderful places in the world to spend some time.

 Golf

-The resort now boasts 27 holes of championship golf, with the possibility of another 9 holes in the planning stages.
+The resort now boasts 36 holes of championship golf, with the recent addition of another 9 holes intergrated with the Coronet nine.

 The original course was designed by Kiwi golfing legend Bob Charles in conjunction with John Darby, and opened for play in 1992.

-Currently there are 3 distinct nine hole courses:
+So there are now four nines and two distinct 18 hole courses:

 Millbrook Resort- hole 3 Millbrook Resort- hole 3